My PC is slow, so what should I do?

 Another common cause of computer slowness is the accumulation of unnecessary and temporary files on hard drives.
 It's important to clean hard drives regularly using software such as CCleaner, which allows delete temporary files, cookies, logs and other unnecessary data.

-After cleaning, you can defrag hard drives to improve computer performance.
-Defragmentation has the effect of consolidating fragmented files into a single block, which can significantly speed up disk read and write times.
+After cleaning, you can defragment hard drives to improve computer performance.
+Defragmentation works by combining fragmented files into a single block, which can significantly speed up disk read and write times.

 You can defragment your hard drive by following these simple steps: